-While loneliness and isolation are often areas of concern for older Australians’ wellbeing, the social distancing restrictions are likely to have had a further negative impact.
+While loneliness and isolation are often areas of concern for older Australians’ wellbeing, the social distancing restrictions in Victoria may cause additional concerns.

 According to research, a lack of social connection can carry health risks equivalent to other high risk behaviours such as smoking 15 cigarettes a day.
 Supporting seniors’ mental health and wellbeing doesn’t need to be set aside while we keep our distance for safety.

 Isolation and loneliness can have a profound impact on every aspect of the health and wellbeing of the elderly, including physical health, mental health and emotional wellbeing.
 Loneliness can manifest in many ways including depression, anxiety, tiredness, sleep problems, loss of appetite, substance use and body aches.